TyrfingMjolnir/EnsembleBergselven/README.md

 - U2 - Stuck in Moment
 - ??? - The Rocky Road to Dublin
 - Thin Lizzy - Dancing in the Moonlight
+- Thin Lizzy - The Boys are back in Town
+- Thin Lizzy - Black Rose
 - Marius Müller - Ikke tru et ord
 - Metallica - Orion
 - Metallica - Master of Puppets